 What is the Importance of Office Layout?

-Work that needs to be executed for each type of tasks requires the necessary equipment within the allotted space.
+Work that needs to be executed for each type of task requires the necessary equipment within the allotted space.
 The office layout has to be designed in such a way that it is comfortable as well as functional.

 A lot of money and time is invested in designing those layouts.
 There are various reasons behind the need of having a proper office design layout.

 1. Impacts morale:

-Studies have shown that layout of office impacts the employee morale which affects the functioning.
+Studies have shown that the layout of an office impacts employee morale which affects the functioning.
 When we say layout, it does not imply only the décor and facilities, but the relationships between people who work there and the general environment.
-Often this is referred as ergonomics.
+Often this is referred to as ergonomics.

 2. Impacts business:

 As layout has an impact on the morale, it directly impacts the efficiency and thereby the business success rate.
 The more the people working there are happy, the better is the output.
 This is a direct link to the business success factor.

 3. Way the work is done:

-The traditional style of work like working at one desk or work executed by only one person has been replaced by re-engineered organizational structure.
+The traditional style of work like working at one desk or work executed by only one person has been replaced by a re-engineered organizational structure.
 The work or task at this modern age has changed due to globalization that is governed by the use of information technology.
 The tremendous developments in this technology have impacted the office working hours and way to perform the tasks.

 4. Manage changes:

 Businesses are prone to changes to manage the pressure of the market needs.
 To keep up with it, layouts are effective only when the changes can be accommodated within.
-Hence, having simpler layouts helps business to re-design whenever needed so that it does not affect the tasks being executed or the work done.
+Hence, having simpler layouts helps businesses to re-design whenever needed so that it does not affect the tasks being executed or the work done.

 5. Increase productivity:

 Using office space effectively is important while designing office layouts.
 It should be such a way that it does not delay the work and job gets done quicker consuming less time.
 In other words, the flow of work is not interrupted.

 6. Facilitate Supervision: